OfficeDev/microsoft-teams-ui-component-library/README.md

 }
 ```

-This payload differs depending on the component and the kinds of interactions it supports; consider checking the type of `onInteraction` on the component you want to use.
+This payload differs depending on the component and the kinds of interactions it supports; consider checking the type of `onInteraction` on the component you want to use in [the API docs](./docs/react-teams.md).

 ## Localization

-Developers can override all text with their own wording by providing a `TTranslations` object to the `translations` prop on the `HVCThemeProvider` component.
+Developers can override all text with their own wording by providing a [`TTranslations`](./docs/react-teams.ttranslations.md) object to the `translations` prop on the [`HVCThemeProvider`](./docs/react-teams.provider.md) component.
 US English is already built-in.

+Any component props which become rendered text in the UI are defined as a [`TTextObject`](./docs/react-teams.ttextobject.md), which lets you configure what to display in supported locales.

+## API Docs

+You can read more about each component’s specific props and their types in the API docs in the `docs` folder.
+The index for the entire project is [`docs/react-teams.md`](./docs/react-teams.md).

+The best place to start for each component is its `I{Component}Props`, where `Component` is the component name, e.g. the main API docs for Board is [`IBoardProps`](./docs/react-teams.iboardprops.md).

 ## Improving this library